 Then, upon arrival in the host country’s airport, students should get some local currency from an ATM or at a currency exchange counter if possible.
 Just in case, it can also be helpful to obtain some local currency prior to departure.
-(This can usually be done through The Franklin Mint Federal Credit Union if your student is a member.)

 In some countries, credit cards can be convenient option in many stores and restaurants.
 The most commonly accepted cards abroad are Visa and Master Card.
 Keep in mind that there can be steep fees for using both credit cards and ATMs abroad.
 Students should find out about fees for their particular bank and look into options for reducing them, which can include switching to a bank with lower fees or a partnership in the host country or setting up an account with a local bank abroad.
 If your student is planning to use credit or debit cards abroad, it is important to inform the banks of all travel plans in advance.
 In addition, your student should also get more financial advice from the study abroad program that is more tailored to the particular host country.